 We have less time than we think each day and as a result end up working later, in the evenings, and on weekends just to keep up.
 But it doesn’t have to be this way.

-Awareness is key.
-And the more we’re able to set and stick to proper boundaries to our workday and counteract the distractions, multitasking, and communication overload that takes away our productive time, the more we’ll be able to find balance, stay healthier and happy, and get more done.
+The more we’re able to set and stick to proper boundaries to our workday and counteract the distractions, multitasking, and communication overload that takes away our productive time, the more we’ll be able to find balance, stay healthier and happy, and get more done.

 For more on how to find and maintain your work life balance, check out: